aicwebtech/biblesupersearch_api/readme.md

 Bible SuperSearch Webservice API built using the Laravel framework.
 This API, when combined with a UI, allows you to use Bible SuperSearch entirely on your website, not dependent on ours.

-This includes the following:
+#### This software includes the following:
-* Core Bible search engine functionality
+* Full Bible search engine functionality
 * Webservice API for accessing this functionality
 * API documentation
 * Administrative backend
 * Installer

-This does NOT include:
+#### This does NOT include:
 * A User Interface for the Bible search engine

-## Notice
-While we believe the API itself to be functional, this software has yet to be officially released.
-We cannot provide any support for installing or configuring it.
-Download and use at your own risk.
+We reccommend our pre-built user interface, which is available both as a stand-alone application and as a WordPress plugin.
+These can be downloaded here: [Download](http://www.biblesupersearch.com/downloads) You also have the option to build  your own.

 ## Official Documentation

-###Server Requirements:
+### Server Requirements:
 * PHP >= 7.1.3
 * MySQL
 * OpenSSL PHP Extension